vppillai/h3Docs/readme.md

 nav_order: 1
 ---

-# MPLAB® Harmony 3 Aerospace
+# MPLAB® Harmony 3 Wireless

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller